sproff22/dc_parking_enforcement/README.txt

 - Vite 5.4.11
 - @vitejs/plugin-react 4.3.4

-The UI runs standalone with pre-computed data.
-After npm install, no external dependencies or internet connection are required (except for address search geocoding).
+The UI runs standalone with precomputed data after installation.
+No backend services or external databases are required.
+An internet connection is only needed for address search geocoding.

 Data Processing (only if regenerating data):
 - Python 3.8+